Frequently Asked Questions

 Special testing is available for students with disabilities.
 If you have a learning, physical, psychological, hearing, visual and/or medical disability and need special assistance or accommodations please contact the Center for Students with Disabilities for more information.

 You cannot "pass" or "fail" the Placement Test.
-However, to make sure that test scores accurately represent your skill levels, you may wish to review basic concepts in reading, grammar, arithmetic and algebra before taking the Placement Test.
+However, to make sure that test scores accurately represent your skill levels, we strongly enourage you to review basic concepts in reading, grammar, arithmetic and algebra before taking the Placement Test.
 You may also try reviewing a GED or SAT review book, available at local bookstores and public libraries, to refresh your basic skills.

 For Accuplacer sample questions please click on the following link.